oscci/new-theme/_pages/about.md

+---

+layout: page
+title: About
+tagline: About us!
+description: these are the amazing people running RROxford
+permalink: /about/

+---

 This project is run by a group of researchers at the University of Oxford.
 Here are some of their faces.

 **The core team**